Autism in Women Signs, Causes, and Diagnosis

 Cause of autism in women

 Experts aren’t sure about the causes of autism.
-There is a wide range of symptoms and severity.
+There is a vast range of symptoms and severity as well.
 Autism is probably caused by several factors that are mentioned below.
-However, still, we don’t have any solid research to prove the differences between the sexes, but some experts believe there are lower chances for women to develop it.
+However, we still don’t have any solid research to prove the differences between the sexes, but some experts believe there are lower chances for women to develop it.

 • Mother’s history of viral infections